Rock Art Show: Greater Media Philadelphia Era (1999–2004)

-Recent (2004–present )
+Rock Art Show Tour (2004–2022)

 In 2004, Scott decided to pursue forming his own business, making the Rock Art Show a national event.
 That same year, he co-founded Right Brain Revenue, Inc. with business partner Sam Milkman.
 Currently, Right Brain Revenue, Inc. holds an average of 30-40 of these events a year around the country with various radio stations.
 Featured in the show are photographs from renowned rock photographer, Baron Wolman, the first chief photographer for Rolling Stone Magazine, as well as famous poster designer, Bob Masse, who has created famous concert posters for various bands from the 60's to the present.
 The Rock Art Show also features original pop art paintings by Beatle's animator Ron Campbell.
 Other artwork displayed are original hand drawn artwork and lyrics, gold records, concert posters, and paintings.
 The prices of the art carried by the show range from five dollars, to five thousand dollars.
 10% of each show's profit goes to a different charity.

-Though Scott currently works alone, he recently employed an intern, LJ Furman, who is majoring in the History of Rock 'n' Roll at Indiana University.
 Dylan Segelbaum and Jake Segelbaum, sons of Scott, occasionally assist Scott with local shows.

-Scott also hosts a short weekly podcast about Beatles news, which can be subscribed to on iTunes, and can be heard on the Beatles internet radio station, Beatles-A-Rama.
+May Pang Art Exhibit (2023-Present)

+In early 2023, Scott partnered with May Pang, a former music producer and past romantic partner of John Lennon.
+During Pang's 18-month relationship with Lennon, she took many candid photographs of Lennon and other legendary musicians.
+Scott and Pang currently tour the United States exhibiting Pang's artwork.